ANL-DIGR/pyart-roadmap/roadmap/roadmap.rst

 effort to get respondents who do not use Py-ART so we did not suffer from an "echo-chamber" effect.
 Figure 3 shows the results of this question.
-The most popular weighted rank for new feature from non-users was "More high level retrievals".
+The most popular weighted rank for new feature from non-users was "More high level retrievals."
 The item relating to the mapping back-end Cartopy was the least popular, unsuprisingly, since a fair assumption is many of the non-users are also non-Python users and would not even know what Cartopy is.
 There is no real sudden decrease anywhere along the rankings.